homiethomie/day4-bestpractices-2/exercises.md

 Running into the following error code when executing the command:
 Fatal error in MPI_Init_thread: Invalid group, error stack:

-when trying it on the davinci
+when trying it on the davinci server, I don't seem to be able to install the necessary package there:
+-bash-4.2$ python -m pip install mpi4p
+/usr/bin/python: No module named pip
+-bash-4.2$ conda install -c conda-forge mpi4pi
+-bash: conda: command not found
 #### b.
 Write a small script ```mpi_sum.py``` which calculates the sum over all ranks and prints the result from the process with rank 0.
 Hint: Have a look at the tutorials from the mpi4py documentation page: [https://mpi4py.scipy.org/docs/usrman/tutorial.html](https://mpi4py.scipy.org/docs/usrman/tutorial.html)

 ## 3. Plotting with matplotlib

 #### a.
 Download the jupyter notebook [customized_plotting.ipynb](customized_plotting.ipynb) and try to understand the individual steps in creating a plot and customizing it
+Done

 #### b.
 Produce your own data (curves, images, point clouds, etc...) and create a nice plot.
 Get inspired by the [matplotlib gallery](https://matplotlib.org/gallery/index.html) and use the extensive documentation of the [pyplot API](https://matplotlib.org/api/pyplot_summary.html)
+added 'own_customized_plot.ipynb' to the repository

 ## 4. Testing code with py.test